BlackEspresso/Bot-/ReadMe.md

 A language for writing chat bots.

-simple define the state with trainingdata and responses
+simple define the state with trainingdata and responses Code Example for a bot wiht 2 states (feeling and greetings) each state has some learning data and some possible responses
 ```
 add state feeling
 set feeling.trainingdata [